lel4866/CompareONEToIB.cs/README.md

 **--ibdir**  specifies the full path to where your IB files are saved.

+If you specify a directory instead of a file, the program will search for the latest file in the directory whose name matches the proper pattern (yyyy-mm-dd-ONEDetailReport.csv for ONE, and portfolio.yyyymmdd.csv for IB).
-**obviously, you cannot specify both a file and a directory
+Obviously, you cannot specify both a file and a directory.

 There are two optional command line arguments: